graphcore/examples/nlp/t5/popxl/README.md

 * **batch serialisation**: to avoid the frequent loading and offloading of the variables and graphs in different layers for each batch, we use batch serialisation.
 It repeats the same graph with different data for each partition of the model for `steps` times.
 You can find the code to get the transformed graphs in the methods called `<layer>_batch_serialise`, where `<layer>` is one of the model's layer.
 Each batch serialization produces the forward and gradient graphs and the activations.
 You can get the transformed graphs for all the layers except the head by using the `popxl_addons.transforms.batch_serialisation.batch_serialise_fwd_and_grad` directly.
 As for head layer that has a combined forward and gradient graph, it uses `popxl_addons.transforms.batch_serialisation.batch_serialise`.

 For batch serialisation, we also need to create remote buffers to load the inputs and store outputs for each partition by using `popxl_addons.batch_serial_buffer`.
-In this application, we use the remote buffers `x_buffer` and `dx_buffer` respectively to handle the intermediate outputs of each partition in the forward pass and backward pass of the encoder stack.
+In this application, we use the remote buffers `x_buffer` and `dx_buffer` respectively to handle the intermediate outputs of each partition in the forward pass and backward pass of the encoder and decoder stacks.
 The two buffers for this application are illustrated in the following diagram.
 Each row handles `config.gradient_accumulation` elements.
 Since we use RTS over activations, these buffers are sharded.

 ![Buffers `x_buffer` and `dx_buffer`](imgs/bs_buffers.png)

 For instance, in `x_buffer`, row 0 stores the output of the embedding layer in forward pass .
-The output of each T5 encoder layer is stored from row 1 to `config.model.layers+1`.
+The output of each T5 encoder layer is stored from row 1 to `config.model.layers + 1`.
 Note that the rows in the two buffers are filled up in the opposite directions.

-For the decoder stack, we have analogous buffers `x_dec_buffer` and `dx_dec_buffer`, which we use in the same way as the encoder stack.
+For the decoder stack, we use the rows starting from `config.model.layers + 2`, but otherwise it works in the same way as the encoder stack.

 T5 is an encoder-decoder architecture, which means that the final output from the encoder stack is an input to each decoder layer.
-In the fwd pass, the decoder blocks simply load this input from the final row of the `x_buffer`.
+In the fwd pass, the decoder blocks simply load this input from the correct row of the `x_buffer`.
 However, in the bwd pass, each decoder will produce a gradient corresponding to the encoder output.
 Therefore we need an additional buffer: `dx_enc_buffer`, which has `config.model.layers` rows, one for each decoder layer.
-Just after the bwd phase of the first decoder layer, we add a step that adds together all the rows from this buffer, and saves the result in the last row of `dx_buffer`.
+Just after the bwd phase of the first decoder layer, we add together all the rows from this buffer, and saves the result in the correct row of `dx_buffer`.
 The bwd phase of the `encoder_head` will then read from this row, and continue to propagate the gradients further.